Fran314/music-normalizer/README.md

-                       directories)                   [boolean] [default: false] -k, --keepStructure  In recursive mode, preserve the directory structure of the source to the destination  [boolean] [default: false] -h, --help           Show help                                       [boolean]
+                       directories)                   [boolean] [default: false] -k, --keepStructure  In recursive mode, preserve the directory structure of the source to the destination  [boolean] [default: false] --tagsOnly       In normal mode, only transfer metadata from source to dest                           [boolean] [default: false] -h, --help           Show help                                       [boolean]
 ```